 We are Harrison Clarke.

-Harrison Clarke International Ltd. is a UK company registered under Company Number: 10541771 and has its registered office at 33rd Floor, 25 Canada Square, Canary Wharf, London E14 5LB, United Kingdom (Harrison Clarke UK).
+Harrison Clarke International Ltd. is a UK company registered under Company Number: 10541771 and has its registered office at 6 Mitre Passage, 8th Floor, London, SE10 0ER, United Kingdom (Harrison Clarke UK).

 In this Privacy Notice, Harrison Clarke US and Harrison Clarke UK shall collectively be referred to as “we”, “us”, “our” or “Harrison Clarke”, unless a specific distinction is made between our entities.

 We have nominated a Data Protection Counsel, Charlotte Gerrish.
 You can contact her via our dedicated data protection email address: firstname.lastname@example.org.